How to Make a Mega Movie Deal: Synopsis

 In 1990, Universal Studios Florida released this official synopsis:

 Summary

 The exterior facade of the building was themed to The Hollywood Hotel in Los Angeles, California and The Garden of Allah in Hollywood.
 The attraction was a small exhibit themed to the movie industry, and included many exhibits, games, and videos about the industry.
 It also featured a small storyline of a man progressing from a mail room employee to a studio executive in Hollywood.

 History

-The attraction opened a year after the park, in Spring, 1991.
-It was closed in 1993, and was replaced by AT&T at the Movies, which opened in 1998 and was also removed, in 2001.
-The inside of the building was then turned into Cafe La Bamba, a seasonal restaurant, while the former entrance was converted into a Universal Express pass distribution area for the Woody Woodpecker's Kidzone area attractions, which was closed in 2007.
+"How to Make a Mega Movie Deal" was an attraction at Universal Studios Florida that opened in 1991, a year after the park itself inaugurated.
+This attraction offered visitors insights into the filmmaking process, themed around Universal's and Hollywood's movie industry.
+Despite its educational and entertainment value, the attraction's operation came to an end in 1993, making way for "AT&T at the Movies."
+This subsequent attraction began in 1998 but was also short-lived, concluding in 2001.

+Following the closure of "AT&T at the Movies," the space underwent a transformation to become "Cafe La Bamba," a seasonal dining venue.
+The area that once served as the entrance to "How to Make a Mega Movie Deal" was repurposed as a distribution point for the Universal Express pass within the Woody Woodpecker's Kidzone area, holding this function until 2007.